The First World War was the first time in history that the whole country was on a war footing.

-100 years later, evidence of some of this is still visible today in the streets of our cities, towns and villages.
-We probably pass by without ever realising the true significance.
-Here are 8 examples:
+Over 100 years later, evidence of some of this is still visible today in the streets of our cities, towns and villages.
+Here we look at 8 examples:

 1. First World War evacuation arrows, Saffron Walden and Ugley, Essex